A Systematic Survey on Large Language Models for Evolutionary Optimization: From Modeling to Solving: Abstract

 \section{Abstract}

-Large Language Models (LLMs), with their strong understanding and reasoning capabilities, are increasingly being explored for tackling optimization problems, especially in synergy with evolutionary computation\footnote{This survey primarily focuses on \textit{evolutionary optimization}, i.e., optimization based on evolutionary computation.
+Large language models (LLMs) are increasingly integrated with evolutionary computation to support optimization tasks\footnote{This survey primarily focuses on \textit{evolutionary optimization}, i.e., optimization based on evolutionary computation.
 For brevity, we use the term \textit{optimization} throughout to denote this scope.}.
-Despite rapid progress, however, the field still lacks a unified synthesis and a systematic taxonomy.
-This survey addresses this gap by providing a comprehensive review of recent developments and organizing them within a structured framework.
-We classify existing research into two main stages: LLMs for optimization modeling and LLMs for optimization solving\footnote{In this survey, the terms \textit{optimization modeling} and \textit{optimization solving} are used as concise forms of \textit{optimization problem modeling} and \textit{optimization problem solving}, respectively.}.
-The latter is further divided into three paradigms according to the role of LLMs in the optimization workflow: LLMs as stand-alone optimizers, low-level LLMs embedded within optimization algorithms, and high-level LLMs for algorithm selection and generation.
-For each category, we analyze representative methods, distill technical challenges, and examine their interplay with traditional approaches.
-We also review interdisciplinary applications spanning the natural sciences, engineering, and machine learning.
-By contrasting LLM-driven and conventional methods, we highlight key limitations and research gaps, and point toward future directions for developing self-evolving agentic ecosystems for optimization.
+However, existing surveys typically examine isolated roles of LLMs and do not provide a unified view that connects optimization modeling with optimization solving.
+To address this gap, we systematically review recent developments through a workflow-oriented framework.
+First, we organize the literature into two primary stages: LLMs for optimization modeling and LLMs for optimization solving\footnote{In this survey, the terms \textit{optimization modeling} and \textit{optimization solving} are used as concise forms of \textit{optimization problem modeling} and \textit{optimization problem solving}, respectively.}.
+Second, we divide the solving stage into three paradigms according to the role of the LLM: stand-alone optimizers, low-level components embedded in optimization algorithms, and high-level managers for algorithm selection and generation.
+Third, we analyze representative methods, identify their technical limitations, and clarify their relationships with traditional optimization approaches.
+We further substantiate this taxonomy through benchmark systematization, baseline comparisons, and practitioner-oriented guidance, and we review interdisciplinary applications across the natural sciences, engineering, and machine learning.
+Based on the resulting analysis, we identify research directions toward dynamic, self-evolving, and agentic optimization ecosystems.
 An up-to-date collection of related literature is maintained at \url{https://github.com/ishmael233/LLM4OPT}.